20 Best Blue Mountains Walks (Hiking Guide)

 Views from Bald Head

-The 7 km return walking track from Hat Hill Road in Blackheath to Bald Head passes through beautiful bushland scenery before arriving at a panoramic lookout point.
+The 7 km return walking track from Hat Hill Road in Blackheath to Bald Head takes you through beautiful bushland before reaching a panoramic lookout point.

-The views from Bald Head over the Grose Valley, the surrounding cliff walls, and the nearby landmarks are very impressive.
+The views from Bald Head over the Grose Valley, the surrounding cliff walls, and nearby landmarks are truly impressive.

-The first part of the walk is to the summit of Hat Hill, followed by a section through an open landscape, and continues through bushland to Bald Head.
+The walk begins with a climb to the summit of Hat Hill, followed by a stretch through an open landscape, and then continues through bushland to Bald Head.

-This moderately challenging hike in the Blackheath area of the Blue Mountains is not very well known and is usually pretty quiet.
+This moderately challenging hike in the Blackheath area of the Blue Mountains is relatively unknown, making it a peaceful escape.

 More information: Hat Hill to Bald Head.